Grow Your Art Practice with a BFA Degree

 Madison Scisci ’20 says that when she enrolled in Russell Sage College’s BFA program in Art + Extended Media, she …

 “There’s this quote that I found a while back in a fortune cookie,” said Tayron Lopez ’19, “‘When you act …

 Melinda McDaniel believes in an idea she calls “design thinking” and it helps explain why she’s so passionate about teaching …

-Our graduates get great jobs in community arts organizations, museums and galleries, educational institutions, communication agencies and design firms, and many other settings.
+Art majors get great jobs in community organizations, museums and galleries, educational institutions, communication agencies and design firms and other settings.

-A Master of Fine Arts (MFA) degree or Master of Art in Teaching (MAT) is the next step for many Art + Extended Media graduates who want to continue their education.
+A Master of Fine Arts degree or Master of Arts in Teaching in Art Education is the next step for many studio art majors who want to continue their education.

 Russell Sage College’s Visual Arts programs are accredited by the National Association of Schools of Art and Design (NASAD), 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190.
 703-437-0700.

 We’d like to meet you!
 Come visit our campuses, get to know our faculty and diverse student body, even sit in on a class or two.